 Best beaches in Bohol (Anda)

 The best beaches in Bohol are, without a doubt, found in the Anda area.
-Although around Jagna (where boats to Camiguin depart) there’s a more or less interesting beach like Can-uba Beach, which is practically white pebbles, we don’t think it’s worth stopping in that part of the island unless you’re passing through.
-If you want an even more relaxed beach retreat than Panglao, in Anda you’ll find many beautiful beaches like the ones we tell you about below.
+Near Jagna, where boats to Camiguin depart, you’ll find a reasonably attractive beach called Can-uba Beach, which is made up almost entirely of white pebbles.
+However, we don’t think it’s worth stopping in that part of the island unless you’re already passing through.
+If you want an even more relaxed beach retreat than Panglao, in Anda you’ll find several beautiful beaches, including those listed below.

 1. Quinale Beach

-Known as the little Boracay, Quinale Beach is the main beach in the town of Anda and, in our opinion, one of the best beaches in Bohol.
+Known locally as “Little Boracay,” Quinale Beach is the main beach in the town of Anda and, in our opinion, one of the best beaches in Bohol.

-This huge (3 kilometers) stretch of white sand is usually very quiet from Monday to Thursday (unless it’s a holiday) and is perfect for relaxing while simply watching the sea.
-The little government-owned bar there, the Quinale Beach Bar, also has photogenic free-use huts.
-Therefore, you won’t have to rely on any hotel to find shade.
+This vast, 3-kilometer stretch of white sand is usually very quiet from Monday to Thursday (unless it’s a holiday) and is perfect for relaxing and gazing out at the sea.
+The small, government-run Quinale Beach Bar also has several photogenic huts that visitors can use free of charge.
+This means you won’t need to be a hotel guest to find a shady place to sit.

-If you stay overnight in Anda—which we highly recommend—don’t hesitate to go at night.
-You can dine with your feet in the sand, as both Old Castle and Quinale Beach Bar open.
+If you stay overnight in Anda—which we highly recommend—make sure you also visit after dark.
+You can dine with your feet in the sand, as both Old Castle and Quinale Beach Bar serve food in the evening.

 Places to stay in Quinale Beach: Old Castle and Zenith Inn & Resto Bar.